Chapter 25 : 24- The House of Brooks

 “I need you to take Gawain’s place as security in the meeting room.
 There’s no one else available and I think you can manage it.
 You’ll be in there with Phillipa, me, the Ministers and their security.”
 Naomi continued to stare at Harry.

 “Oh, okay.”
-She said simply and, after receiving a file of parchments on the meeting security and a weak smile from Harry, she left the room, instantly opened the file and began scanning through the details leaving Harry to sit at his desk, his head in his hands, knowing that Sirius was eyeing him.
+She said simply and, after receiving a file of parchments on the meeting security and a weak smile from Harry, she left the room, instantly opened the file and began scanning through the details leaving Harry to sit at his desk, his head in his hands, knowing full well that Sirius was eyeing him.

 Previous Chapter Next Chapter